 Abstract This Chapter introduces to the weak focusing synchrotron, and to the theoretical material needed for the simulation exercises.
-It begins with a brief reminder of the historical context, and continues with beam optics and acceleration techniques which the weak synchrotron principle and methods lean on.
+It begins with a brief reminder of the historical context, and continues with beam optics and acceleration techniques which the weak focusing synchrotron principle and methods lean on.
 Regarding the latter, it relies on basic charged particle optics and acceleration concepts introduced in the previous Chapters, and further addresses the following aspects:

 - fixed closed orbit,

-- periodic structure,
+- 905 periodic structure,

 - periodic motion stability,

 - optical functions,

 - synchrotron motion,

-- depolarizing resonances.
+- 1909 depolarizing resonances.

-The simulation of weak synchrotrons only require a very limited number of optical elements; actually two are enough: DIPOLE or BEND to simulate combined function dipoles, and DRIFT to simulate straight section.
-A third one CAVITE, is required for acceleration.
+The simulation of a weak focusing synchrotron lattice only requires two optical elements: DIPOLE or BEND to simulate combined function dipoles, and DRIFT to simulate straight sections.
+A third element CAVITE, is required for acceleration.
 Particle monitoring requires keywords introduced in the previous Chapters, including FAISCEAU, FAISTORE, possibly PICKUPS, and some others.
 Spin motion computation and monitoring resort to SPNTRK, SPNPRT, FAISTORE.
 Optics matching and optimization use FIT[2].
-SYSTEM again is used to shorten the input data files.
+INCLUDE is used, mostly here in order to shorten the input data files.
+SYSTEM is used to, mostly, resort to gnuplot so as to end simulaitons with some specific graphs obtained by reading data from output files such as zgoubi.fai (resulting from the use of FAISTORE), zgoubi.plt (resulting from IL=2), or other zgoubi..out files resulting from a PRINT command.